 ROUVY Alternatives

 - Zwift – unlike ROUVY, Zwift uses a virtual world built from scratch.
-It doesn’t have as comprehensive a route library as ROUVY.
+It doesn’t have a route library that is as comprehensive as ROUVY.
 It is much closer to being a game than ROUVY.
+You can learn more in my Zwift vs. ROUVY comparison.

 - FulGaz – is the most similar app to ROUVY.
 It also uses real-world footage of routes worldwide.
 The main difference is that FulGaz doesn’t use augmented reality.
 This means there are no avatars or artificial objects.